polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

 ========

 This folder contains, what is probably the fastest Ajax Datagrid on the planet.
-In its example implementation, it can be tweaked down to ~8KB of content in total, wwhich includes its CSS files, JavaScript and HTML.
+In its example implementation, it can be tweaked down to ~8KB of content in total, which includes its CSS files, JavaScript and HTML.
 It renders HTML back to the client, which means it is very "web friendly", compared to other similar widgets, that entirely builds their DOM, based upon some JSON callback, or similar technique.